 Now, in an effort to identify who is contributing to -- and influencing -- campaigns, New Hampshire lawmakers have introduced legislation in both the House and Senate that would require more disclosure of a growing source of spending on state elections.

 New Hampshire law allows groups known as super PACs and others to spend unlimited amounts on television ads and fliers without disclosing either the amounts or their donors, making it nearly impossible for voters to know who is backing or opposing a particular candidate or issue.
-And a federal court ruling prohibits New Hampshire and the other states from limiting the spending.

 "That’s a loophole that needs to be fixed," said Oliva Zink of the Coalition for Open Democracy in New Hampshire.